-Hello, my name is Laura Martini and I'm a product designer.
+Hello, my name is Martini and I'm a product designer.
 That means I make things like computer hardware and yo-yos.
 It also means I design systems like mobile apps and medical experiences.
 Before I make anything, I watch people, talk to them, and try to understand the complexities of their needs.

 Want the highlights?
 Check out my résumé.